andrehertwig/admintool/README.md

 ## Existing things
 * [Core](admin-tools-core/): providing the core functionality
+* [Core-Security](admin-tools-core-security/) since 1.0.1: Overrides some templates and provides a login template
 * [JavaMelody integration](admin-tools-melody/): simple iFrame integration for JavaMelody (JavaMelody servlet registration is required in own project)
 * [Jminix integration](admin-tools-jminix/): simple iFrame integration for Jminix MBean Browser (Jminix servlet registration is required in own project)
 * [Log4j management](admin-tools-log4j2/): dashboard for all log4j2 loggers with the possibility to the log level at runtime